ÂÂÂÂ

 Step 1.
 Find a Location For Air Manifold, Tube & Valve

-First, figure out where to put your air manifold, air tube, and air valve.
-I put mine on the front, behind the grill, that way I can see the gauge even the hood is closed.
+First, determine where to put your air manifold, air tube, and air valve.
+I put mine on the front, behind the grill, so I can see the gauge even when the hood is closed.

-Next, place the tube onto the top left of the frame away from the exhaust.
-You do not want to burn that and have air leak later on.
+Next, place the tube on the top left of the frame, away from the exhaust.
+You do not want to burn it and have an air leak later on.

 Step 2.
 Cross Tubing Over Gas Tank